Youth & Education

 University of Pennsylvania

-The University of Pennsylvania, a private Ivy League research university located in Philadelphia, is committed to a longstanding tradition of tran...
+The storied Ivy League research university in Philadelphia is committed to a longstanding tradition of translating knowledge into social-minded ac...

 Learn More

-Penn Museum has a strong education department which reaches diverse communities across the state.
-Its four-stage School Outreach Program provides interactive, comprehensive exposure to the cultures of ancient Mesopotamia, Egypt, and Rome.
-Not only are these cultures well-represented in the museum's collection, but they also align directly with Common Core curricula, so the visits will enhance what students are learning in the classroom.
-In addition to guided tours, interactive experiments in the Museum offer a hands-on introduction to ancient cultures.
-For instance, a "mummification ceremony" workshop teaches essential elements of Egyptian beliefs, as well as the STEM concepts involved.
-Participating students and teachers also receive a one-year Household Membership at the Penn Museum, so they can continue visiting and learning.
+The University of Pennsylvania Museum of Archaeology and Anthropology (better known as the Penn Museum) houses a robust education department that reaches diverse communities across the state.
+Its four-stage School Outreach Program provides interactive exposure to the cultures of ancient Mesopotamia, Egypt, and Rome.
+Not only are these cultures well-represented in the museum's collection, the program also aligns directly with Common Core curricula, so visits will enhance what students are learning in the classroom.
+In addition, interactive experiments offer a hands-on introduction to ancient cultures, such as a "mummification ceremony" workshop that teaches essential elements of Egyptian beliefs and the STEM concepts involved.

 General Operating Support